LearnTeachCode/intro-javascript-class/week-3/3-3-firebase-challenges.md

 There's already a location in the database with *your actual name* as the property name!
 So for example, if your name is Liz, the **path** to your personal section of our database would just be `"liz"` -- all *lower-case* and only your *first* name.

-**Display the value stored in that database location on the page, inside the HTML element with the id of `"yourname"`.**
+**Get the value stored in that database location (described above) and display it on the page, inside the HTML element with the id of `"yourname"`.** You'll know you got it working if you get your web page to display `"put your name here"`, because in challenge 2 you'll replace that value with your actual name.

 Be sure to look through [our Firebase notes](https://github.com/LearnTeachCode/intro-javascript-class/blob/master/week-3/3-1-firebase-functions.md) and use our example code as a reference for *all* of these challenges!

 ## Challenge 2:

 Below your previous code that displays your name, write **one new line** of code to **update** that same location in the database with a string containing *your actual name*!

+:star: **Important thing to avoid:** Please *do not* put this line of code inside any of your previous functions; make sure it's ***outside*** any functions and just put it at the very bottom of your JavaScript file.
+  > Why?
+Because adding/updating/removing data triggers the `"value"` event, so if you were to put the add/update/delete instruction *inside* the function that's called any time the `"value"` event is triggered, then you'll create an infinite loop that might seriously slow down or crash our database!

 ## Challenge 3: